4GeeksAcademy/sqlalchemy-operations/README.md

+---
+title: "Build a Star Wars database with SQLAlchemy"
+subtitle: "Build a database of Star Wars movies, creating models and implementing relationships.
+Learn how to perform CRUD operations with SQLAlchemy."
+tags: ["python","json","postgresql","data-structures","sql","sqlalchemy"]
+---

 <!--hide-->

 # Build a Star Wars database with SQLAlchemy

 <!--endhide-->

 ## Star Wars Database

 The Star Wars universe needs a database to store the information of all the planets and their inhabitants, as well as the data of the movies, the characters that integrate them and the planets where they take place...
 The force is intense in this project!

 ## 🌱 How to start this project?

 This project comes with the necessary files to start working immediately.

 We recommend opening this same repository using a development environment such as [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recomended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod). `git clone`.

 This is the repository you need to open: